Sense of Wonder

 “Spring was moving in the air above and in the earth below and around him, penetrating even his dark and lowly little house with its spirit of divine discontent and longing.”

-The lines above, read by sixth-graders in Wind in the Willows, call to mind the meaning of a sense of wonder at Veritas.
+This passage, read by sixth-graders in Wind in the Willows, call to mind the meaning of a sense of wonder at Veritas.
 What Spring brings to Mole is uneasiness with the way things are and a desire to find something new and perhaps even closer to truth (in Latin veritas).
 This drives Mole on a quest of adventure, growth, and self-discovery.
 And this is what a cultivated sense of wonder can do for our students.

 From the start, Veritas teachers write grade reports that look little like traditional “report cards.”
 There is quantitative data; there are scores listed.
 But the main feature of each student’s evaluation is a substantial written narrative that describes the student as a learner.
 Featured in this narrative is this quality we call a sense of wonder.